NateWr/restaurant-reservations/lib/simple-admin-pages/README.md

 ================================

 Simple Admin Pages is a very small utility library to easily add new admin pages to the WordPress admin interface.
-It simply collects WordPress' useful Settings API into reuseable classes and implements a set of simple controls.
+It collects WordPress' useful Settings API into reuseable classes and implements a set of simple controls.

-*Please note that Simple Admin Pages is still undergoing testing and development in the wild.
-I don't recommend you use it in your own plugins and themes just yet.*

 ## Settings Pages Supported